Valarm Press Kit

 Valarm ( http://www.valarm.net ) was born when Lorenzo (Founder, CEO) woke up one morning to discover his precious, customized motorcycle had been stolen by professional thieves.
 Originally Valarm was conceived as an affordable and accessible theft-prevention and vehicle tracking device which Lorenzo would use himself to protect his replacement bike.
 Apparently thieves frequently check back after successfully stealing one vehicle: they know the owner has insurance and will eventually get a new one!
 Although it is still an excellent theft tracking solution, today Valarm has evolved into a general purpose platform for remote environmental monitoring, mobile data acquisition, and asset/vehicle tracking.

-Valarm is an Android mobile app and integrated suite of web-based tools that will track almost anything via GPS, and remotely monitor almost any environment via built-in and external sensors.
+Valarm uses sensor connector devices or an Android mobile app along with integrated suite of web-based tools to track almost anything via GPS, and remotely monitor almost any environment via built-in and external sensors.
 Commercial fleet managers use Valarm as a vehicle or container-tracking device with additional sensor information.
 Scientists use it as a remote environmental monitor (e.g., indoor air quality, IAQ) or mobile data acquisition platform.
 Consumers can use Valarm to track down their lost or stolen property, by configuring it as a motion-sensing or sound-sensing, GPS-enabled, anti-theft alarm and tracking device, or a powerful property monitor.
 Hobbyists can also use Valarm to monitor homes, gardens, aquariums, aquaponics or hydroponics.
 Farmers use it to remotely monitor their crops.
 Schools and businesses use it to monitor indoor air quality (IAQ, CO2 and VOCs) and improve decision-making and creative abilities.
+Oil & gas companies use Valarm to monitor remote environmental factors.
+Governments use Valarm to monitor water factors like water flow.
 Get Valarm compatible sensors at shop.valarm.net.

 - Volatile organic compounds (VOCs)